Identification and Instructions

 Selling or buying land or property in Australia?

-You must bring clear instructions from your lawyer detailing which pages of the land documents must be witnessed by the Consulate and which identification documents require certified true copies.
-If you do not bring clear instructions, the service will be declined.
+Bring clear instructions from your lawyer detailing which pages of the land documents must be witnessed by the Consulate and which identification documents require certified true copies.

 More information is available from Smartraveller under the "Selling or buying land or property in Australia" section.